codingPhuc/software-development/Software process.md

 # Plan-driven and agile processes
 Plan-driven processes are processes where all of the process activities are **planned in advance and progress is measured against this plan**
-In agile processes , planning is incremental and it is easier to change the process to reflect changing customer requirements In practice , most practical processes include element of both plan-driven and agile approaches there are no right or wrong software processes  there  are different [[Software process models]] bases on Plan-driven and agile process
+In [[Agile Process]] , planning is incremental and it is easier to change the process to reflect changing customer requirements
+In practice , most practical processes include element of both plan-driven and agile approaches there are no right or wrong software processes  there  are different [[Software process models]] bases on Plan-driven and agile process

+The Waterfall model is more rigid than Agile.
+If a project is uncertain, then Agile is more suitable.
+However, if the requirements are clear and unlikely to change, the Waterfall model is more acceptable.

 # Software specification
 The process of establishing what services are required and the constraints on the system operation and development